 Johnny Whitesox Gets Jump On Coast Rivals

-Munce, a 43-time Group One winning jockey before taking up training four years ago, turned 50 last Saturday.
+Munce, a 43-time Group One winning before taking up training four years ago, turned 50 last Saturday.

 He failed to get a winner on the milestone day but was just as happy to claim one a few days later.